Sameer18-Dev/Prince-App/README.md

 ## Basic Overview

-Android authentication form based on Firebase with few features, custom animation and design.
+This App was developed for Prince Company as a prototype, this App includes android authentication form based on Firebase with few features, custom animation and design.

 ## Interface Preview